top of page

 Sunday morning spiritual education programming for adults is typically held from 9:10 a.m. – 10:10 a.m.
 Topics and locations are subject to change, so check the weekly email newsletter for the most up-to-date information.

 Journeys is a group for adults who enjoy poetry, theological discussion, and diving into the deep topics of life and faith.
+The poem being discussed on May 4 is Like Water, by Jeffrey Skinner.
 All are welcome to join the conversation, which begins with reading a poem several times in a meditative way, then looking at its spiritual themes, before often meandering in a variety of different directions.
+The poems range from ancient to contemporary, and it is remarkable how poetry can spark rich and reflective discussions.
 (Reflection Room)

 BIBLE STUDY